cl7/Sakura-Fly/README.md

 <img src="https://cloud.githubusercontent.com/assets/6619146/13731560/965791fe-e942-11e5-9a11-f66f404fa18c.gif" width="200">

 ## License
-Source code is available under the MIT license
+Source code is available under the MIT license.

+Although technically permitted by license terms, please do not submit this code to App Store.